 In a clinical and analytical validation of FoundationOne Liquid CDx, Woodhouse et al. (2020) published data to support the use of this test across multiple types of cancer.
-Validation studies for FoundationOne Liquid CDx included over 7,500 tests and more than 30,000 individual variants over more than 300 genes and > 30 types of cancer.
-The results of this analysis show a 95% limit of detection of 0.40% variant allele fraction for select substitutions and insertions or deletions, 0.37% variant allele fraction for select rearrangements, 21.7% tumor fraction for copy number amplifications and 30.4% TF for copy number losses.
-The false positive variant rate was 0.013% or 1 in 8,0000.
+Validation studies for FoundationOne Liquid CDx included more than 7,500 tests and at least 30,000 individual variants over more than 300 genes and 30+ types of cancer.
+The results of this analysis showed a 95% limit of detection of 0.40% variant allele fraction for select substitutions and insertions or deletions, 0.37% variant allele fraction for select rearrangements, 21.7% tumor fraction for copy number amplifications and 30.4% TF for copy number losses.
+The false positive variant rate was 0.013% or 1 in 8,000.
 Reproducibility of variant identification was 99.59%.
-Overall positive percent agreement and negative percent agreement of 96.3% and > 99.9%, respectively, was observed.
-The authors concluded that FoundationOne Liquid CDx is accurate with reproducible results can reliably detect the main types of genomic alterations as well as complex biomarkers (e.g., microsatellite instability, blood tumor mutational burden, and tumor fraction).
+Overall positive percent agreement and negative percent agreement of 96.3% and over 99.9%, respectively, was observed.
+The authors concluded that FoundationOne Liquid CDx is accurate with reproducible results and can reliably detect the main types of genomic alterations as well as complex biomarkers (e.g., MSI, blood TMB, and tumor fraction).

-Guardant360[®] CDx
+Guardant360® and Guardant360® CDx